Sánchez will hold a state funeral for the victims of the DANA

 Delay of the meeting

-Regarding the agreements reached between Sánchez and the associations, the only details announced are that the state funeral will be held in Valencia on the first anniversary of the disaster and that the plan to minimize flood risks will include work on the main ravines that overflowed their banks on October 29.
-It is also announced that the Spanish president will soon visit the worst-affected area and that compensation payments from the Insurance Consortium to affected businesses will be accelerated.
+Regarding the agreements reached between Sánchez and the associations, it has only been announced that the state funeral will take place in Valencia on the first anniversary of the catastrophe and that the plan to minimize the risks from the floods will include works in the main ravines, Gallego and Poio.
+It also said that the Spanish president will soon visit the most affected area and that compensation from the Insurance Consortium for affected businesses will be accelerated.

 Meeting in Brussels

-The three entities that participated in the meeting are the same ones that met last week in Brussels with the head of the European Commission, Ursula von der Leyen, and the President of the European Parliament, Roberta Metsola, as well as with three MEPs from the PP, including the Valencian Esteban González Pons, who asked them for " In fact, and as recognized by the ARA by the associations of victims, they were notified of today's meeting just over 24 hours in advance, which makes them think that the meeting "is a response" to their meeting with Von der Leyen.
+The three entities that participated in the meeting are the same ones that met last week in Brussels with the head of the European Commission, Ursula von der Leyen, and the President of the European Parliament, Roberta Metsola, as well as with three MEPs from the PP, including the Valencian Esteban González Pons, who asked them for " In fact, and as the ARA was told by the associations of victims, they were warned of today's meeting with little more than 24 hours in advance, which makes them think that the meeting "is a response" to their meeting with Von der Leyen.

-Today is the fourth visit by Pedro Sánchez to the Valencian Country related to the DANA, after that of October 31, when he went to the Emergency Coordination Center of the Generalitat, that of November 3 in Paiporta and that of January 23, when he met with the areas in Valencia.
-Then he visited army units that helped in the repair of damage.
+Today is Pedro Sánchez's fourth visit to the Valencian Country related to the DANA, after that of October 31, when he went to the Emergency Coordination Center of the Generalitat, that of November 3 in Paiporta and that of January 23, when he met with the areas in Valencia.
+He then visited army units that helped in the repair of Damage.
 This Thursday, in addition to meeting with victims' associations, the Spanish president also visited to learn firsthand about the situation of several companies affected by the disaster.